 It is the policy of Moore Norman Technology Center to provided structured and meaningful work-based learning experiences for students.
 The board recognizes the work-based learning (“WBL”) provides students with opportunities to study complex subject matter as well as vital workplace skills in a hands-on, "real life" environment.
 Students have opportunities to apply the knowledge and skills they have acquired in the classroom to tasks performed in the workplace or community.
 As students see the connections between their school work and what is required by industry, they gain an understanding of the importance of their learning.
 It uses the workplace, or in-depth experience that includes employer or community input, to engage students and intentionally promote learning and access to future educational and career opportunities.

-- Clinicals – Teacher/instructor guided activities designed to assist students to meet their program of study/career major course outcomes and to safely apply new practice related knowledge and skills applicable to the student’s career major.
+1. Clinicals – Teacher/instructor guided activities designed to assist students to meet their program of study course outcomes and to safely apply new practice related knowledge and skills applicable to the student’s program.
 These experiences may occur in a variety of affiliating agencies or clinical practice settings.
 This type of WBL usually requires a contract to be in place between MNTC and the health care facility.
 Students may also be required to purchase professional liability insurance in order to participate.

 - Cooperative Work Experience